• LinkedIn

 • Provide input on PIC events and activities

-• Share news about PIC events and activities on Twitter
+• Share news about PIC events and activities and contribute to conversations on social media

-Sue launched Get It Write in 1991 and has used her experience as a corporate communicator to help companies connect with their employees through digital and print communications.
-She is particularly known for turning complicated, dense information into readable and understandable content — for intranets and websites, feature articles, newsletters, profiles and more.
+Sue launched Get It Write in 1991 and has used her experience as a corporate communications professional to help companies connect with their employees.
+She is particularly known for turning complicated, dense information into something people want to read.
 Clients appreciate Sue’s ability to find the human angle in any story, capture the essence of a discussion and provide a fresh perspective on a routine subject.

-Sue has a BA in Professional Communication from Royal Roads University.
+Sue has a BA in Professional Communication from Royal Roads University and is certified as a Strategic Communications Management Professional.

 • Plan, develop and maintain communication with PIC members so they receive high-quality, timely information about the programs, services and benefits of PIC